-Out of this 1.84 lakh crore budget investment on women there are programs announced for lactating mothers and pregnant women which is anyway need to be looked as expenditure on our future generation.
-But there is 500 crore budgetary expenditure on skill development, employment, digital literacy, health and nutrition by setting up Mahila Shakti Kendras in rural areas.
+Out of this 1.84 lakh crore gender budget investment on women, there were programs announced for lactating mothers and pregnant women which was needed to be looked at the expenditure on our future generation.
+But there were 500 crores budgetary expenditure on skill development, employment, digital literacy, health, and nutrition by setting up Mahila Shakti Kendras in rural areas, too.

-This kind of budgetary policies would not have raised any concern because this is supposed to be for improving condition of rural people but the problem comes when we see rural boys being heavily neglected.
-Our census data shows 30% rural women take part in workforce compared to 15% urban women.
-Now with this new provision, rural girls will get free skill development training while rural boys will be forced to take up difficult and less paying agricultural roles.
-Those farmers will continue to commit suicide while women will be upskilled for better job profiles.
+This kind of gender based budgetary policies would not have raised any concern because this was supposed to be for improving condition of rural people but the problem was noted when we found rural boys were neglected.
+India’s census data showed that 30% rural women took part in the workforce compared to 15% urban women.
+Now with this new provision, rural girls got free skill development training while rural boys were forced to take up difficult and less paying agricultural roles.
+No wonder why those farmers continued to commit suicide while women were upskilled for better job profiles.

 But is gender budgeting really good for women?
 Will these women contribute to our economy?
 Statistics from International Monetary Fund (IMF).
 World Bank and other global organizations prove otherwise.

-In a 2016 IMF report on ‘gender budgeting and its effects in Asian countries’ the effect of gender budgeting was studied.
-This report showed that not only on budget allocation but gender budgeting can be achieved on revenue side budgeting like tax exemption too.
+In a 2016 IMF report on ‘gender budgeting and its effects in Asian countries,’ the effect of gender budgeting was studied.
+This report showed that not only on budget allocation but gender budgeting can be achieved on revenue side budgeting like tax exemption –

 Note, India is taking up all different gender budgeting initiatives.

 It is also observed from the IMF report that India has improved significantly in terms of Gross Enrollment in Secondary Education compared to that in 1990 and achieved almost equal enrolment in secondary education.

 However, in terms of labor force participation, it was observed that the ratio of female to male workers has reduced in 2013 compared to that in 1990 –